Stateside Puerto Ricans

-As Puerto Rico is a U.S. territory, all Puerto Ricans living on both the island and stateside have US citizenship.
-At 9.6% of the Hispanic population in the United States, Puerto Ricans are the second-largest Hispanic group nationwide, after Mexican Americans and are 1.78% of the entire population of the United States.
+Pursuant to the Jones–Shafroth Act, all Puerto Ricans born on the island have US citizenship.
+At 9.3% of the Hispanic population in the United States, Puerto Ricans are the second largest Hispanic group nationwide after Mexicans, and are 1.78% of the entire population of the United States.
 Stateside Puerto Ricans are also the largest Caribbean-origin group in the country, representing over one-third of people with origins in the geographic Caribbean region.
-While the 2010 Census counted the number of Puerto Ricans living in the States at 4.6 million, estimates in 2019 show the Puerto Rican population to be 5.83 million.
+The 2020 Census counted the number of Puerto Ricans living in the States at 5.6 million, and estimates in 2022 show the Puerto Rican population to be 5.91 million.

-Despite newer migration trends, metropolitan New York City continues to be the largest demographic and cultural center for Puerto Ricans in the mainland United States, with Philadelphia having the second-largest community.
+The New York area is the largest demographic and cultural center for Puerto Ricans in the mainland United States, with the Orlando metropolitan area having the second-largest community.
 The portmanteau "Nuyorican" refers to Puerto Ricans and their descendants in the New York City area.
-A large portion of the Puerto Rican population in the United States proper resides in the Northeast and Florida.
+About 67% of the Puerto Rican population in the contiguous United States resides in either the Northeast or Florida.